Skip to content

 Manufacturers use several types of metals in chase covers, including stainless steel, copper, and galvanized steel.
 Stainless steel is the most popular material because of its durability and resistance to corrosion.
 Copper is also a popular choice because it is aesthetically pleasing and adds a unique look to the chimney.
 Galvanized steel is the most economical option, but it is not as durable as stainless steel or copper.

-Chase Cover Replacement
+Chase Cover Projects

 What Is a Chase Cover?